-For the purposes of teaching about the MESSENGER spacecraft and mission design, and for making that information relevant to the lives of young people today, we have created an educational program which parallels the 10-year MESSENGER mission.
-We start from the notion of sending a man-made probe to the closest planet to our Sun to learn information, and we ask students to consider the processes and manpower needed to complete such a mission.
+For the purposes of teaching about the MESSENGER spacecraft and mission design, and for making that information relevant to the lives of young people today, we have created an educational program, which parallels the 10-year MESSENGER mission.
+We start from the notion of sending a human-made probe to the closest planet to the Sun, and we ask students to consider the processes and humanpower needed to complete such a mission.

-We continue by introducing students to different branches of science that must be studied for understanding the data that experts retrieve from the spacecraft.
-These include astronomy, physics, astrogeophysics, chemistry, astrogeochemistry, geology, astrogeology, dynamics, electrodynamics, hydrodynamics, fluid mechanics, thermodynamics, quantum mechanics, magnetism, meteorology, astrometeorology, optics, and geomorphology, to name a few.
+We continue by introducing students to different branches of science that must be studied for an understanding of the data retrieved from the spacecraft.
+These include astronomy, physics, chemistry, geology, thermodynamics, magnetism, and optics, to name just a few.

-We extend beyond the sciences to make interdisciplinary connections, including mathematics, technology, social studies, and all aspects of literacy to strengthen students’ abilities across the curriculum, helping them discover cultural as well as scientific understandings of planets, the Sun, and the skies.
+We extend beyond the sciences to make interdisciplinary connections to, e.g., mathematics, technology, social studies, and all aspects of literacy to strengthen students’ abilities across the curriculum, helping them discover cultural as well as scientific understandings of the planets, the Sun, and the skies.

 We develop students’ literacy of science by using appropriate scientific vocabulary and concepts, while also helping them build their literacy through science, as we use inherently fascinating scientific phenomena as a means of promoting reading and writing.

-We launch challenges that motivate students to build better systems, design new experiments, discover improved ways of doing things, and observe the world around them, in an effort to provide them the required context to best learn the skills they will need throughout life, in all areas.
+We launch design challenges that motivate students to build systems, design experiments, discover improved ways of doing things, and observe the world around them, in an effort to provide them the required context to best learn the skills they will need throughout life, in all areas.

 We approach science education by asking essential questions that drive the quest for knowledge, by giving students ample opportunities to explore situations that embody important scientific ideas, and by encouraging them to express their ideas about what they are exploring.
 Teachers are then able to choose appropriate ways of helping students test their ideas, to discover which ideas apply more widely and may be more scientifically-derived than what they had previously thought.